Networking with AXWareTS

 AXWareTS provides the capability to

-Networking AXWareTS is managed using TCP/IP communications.
-It is fast, flexible and supports
+Networking AXWareTS is managed using TCP/IP communications, is fast, flexible and supports

 whatever network setup you may be using.

 The Networking Modes are:

 computer with the timing hardware